apalarcon/apalarcon.github.io/_teaching/diploma_aero.md

 location: "Havana, Cuba"
 ---

-This course were  teached from  January 2016 to June 2016
+This course was taught from  January 2016 to June 2016

 Subject
 ======